natenka/pyneng-book-en/docs/source/book/25_db/sqlite.rst

 Inside sqlite3 you can execute SQL commands or so-called metacommands (or dot commands).

 Metacommands include several special commands to work with SQLite.
-They refer only to the sqlite3 utility, not to SQL language.
+They refer only to sqlite3 utility, not to SQL language.
 There is no need to put ``;`` at the end of command.

 Examples of metacommands: